 So while you may have thought that lowering cholesterol was good for your heart, it’s not always great for your brain.

 Including more fat in your diet, however may feel like a bit of a dilemma.
-Should you choose low cholesterol for your heart or high cholesterol for your brain?
-Having to make this choice raises an obvious question.
+How do you choose what is best?

 The PURE study is changing the answer to this question.
-When we first looked at this problem two years ago the dilemma seemed unanswerable.
 The PURE study found that a high rate of fat intake, including saturated fat, was linked to a reduced rate of mortality.

 The healthy fats help the brain function more efficiently.
 They are characterized as omega-3 fatty acids.
 Healthy fats are typically found in fatty fish, such as salmon, herring, mackerel, and sardines.
 So including fish at least twice a week in your diet is a good step forward for brain health.